Granite countertops usually last at least 10-20 years. However, from time to time things happen. It is part of life.

 Also, put masking tape around the area to ensure you do not apply glue to the surrounding granite.

-Once you glued the separated crack, re-polish the surface to get the area to match the rest of the counter.
-Often this requires a pro to polish the stone fine enough for guests to not see the crack.
+Once you glue the separate cracks, re-polish the surface to get the area to match the rest of the counter.
+Stone polishing is required for guests to not see the cracks.

-If you still have problems or need assistance with this process, please call us at Granite Selection at 888-906-3317 for a free consultation today.
+But if you still have problems or need assistance with this process, it may be worth your time to invest in a new countertop.
+You can reach out to Granite Selection at 888-906-3317 for a free consultation today.

 Sometimes the cracks in the granite happen on the edges where there is less support for the stone.
 If this happened to you, then you need to follow the instructions above to repair the crack.